Battle of Roanoke Island: Union offense

 A short time after Hatteras Island was captured for the Union, Burnside began to promote the idea of a Coast Division, to be composed of fishermen, dockworkers, and other watermen from the northeastern states, and used to attack coastal areas.
 He reasoned that such men were already familiar with ships, and therefore would be easy to train for amphibious operations.
 Burnside was a close friend of General-in-Chief George B. McClellan, so he got a respectful hearing.
-Although Burnside had initially intended to operate in Chesapeake Bay, in the hands of McClellan and the War Department his ideas were soon transformed into a planned assault on the North Carolina interior coast, beginning with Roanoke Island.
+Although Burnside had initially intended to operate in the Chesapeake Bay, in the hands of McClellan and the War Department his ideas were soon transformed into a planned assault on the North Carolina interior coast, beginning with Roanoke Island.
 An unspoken reason for the change of target was the mistaken belief that pro-Union sentiment was being suppressed in North Carolina, and an invasion would allow them to express their true loyalties.
 When it was fleshed out, the invasion of North Carolina came to be known as the Burnside Expedition.

 As recruiting progressed, Burnside organized the Coast Division into three brigades, led by three friends from his Military Academy days.
 Brig.
 Gen. John G. Foster led the First Brigade, Brig.
 Gen. Jesse L. Reno the Second, and Brig.
 Gen. John G. Parke the Third.
 In early January, nearly 13,000 men were ready for duty.